We've Returned Over $28 Million to Members!

 Capital credits represent a member's share of the cooperative's margins during the time they have a membership.
 No special action is required to start a capital credit account.
 The membership with Medina EC activates the automatic calculation of the credit.

 The amount of the capital credit depends on the amount of the member's monthly bill, minus the total cost of power required to deliver the power and energy to the member during that time frame.
 It also depends on the success of the cooperative.
-The board of directors reviews the cooperative's financial stability annually and decides when to retire capital credits.
+The board of directors review the cooperative's financial stability annually and decides when to retire capital credits.

 Members get an allocation statement in the mail each May or June which shows them the capital credits allocated to them from the prior year.
 That statement lists allocations from Medina EC and STEC/SMEC, the wholesale generation and transmission cooperatives that Medina EC purchases power from.
 STEC/SMEC capital credits are managed by their board, and decisions on retirements of those capital credits are not made by the Medina EC board.

-A: Members who were receiving electricity during the time period that is being retired and are currently still receiving electricity from Medina EC get a credit on their electric bill, normally as a line item for "Capital Credit Retirement."
-This amount is deducted automatically from the total balance due on the bill.
-Former members that received electricity from Medina EC during the time period being retired will be mailed checks if the amount is more than $5.
-Inactive accounts with distributions of less than $5 will rollover to future years and a check will be issued when the minimum amount is reached.
+Former Members: If you received electricity during the period being retired and are no longer an active member, you will be mailed a check if the amount is more than $5.
+Inactive accounts with distributions of less than $5 will rollover to future years and a check will be issued once the minimum amount is reached.

 A member who terminates service no longer receives capital credit allocations.
 The balance in the member's capital credit account is maintained until the coopertive begins retirements that affect that account.
 Payments are often made around 20 years after they are earned, so it is important to make sure Medina EC always has an updated mailing address.
 You can also choose to donate future capitial credit retirements to charity.
 Contact our office if you are interested in that option.